testimio/selenium-grid/README.md

 # Selenium-Grid Helm Chart

-This chart enables the creation of a Selenium Grid Server in Kubernetes With Testim extention in chrome.
+This chart enables the creation of a Selenium Grid Server in Kubernetes With Testim extension in chrome.

 ## Installing the chart